RabbiHasanR/database-replication-postgresql/streaming-sync/README.md

-# Streaming Asynchronous Replication Example
+# Streaming Synchronous Replication Example

-This directory demonstrates how to set up **PostgreSQL Streaming Asynchronous Replication** using Bash scripts, configuration files, Docker, Docker Compose, and custom Dockerfiles for both primary and replica nodes.
+This directory demonstrates how to set up **PostgreSQL Streaming Synchronous Replication** using Bash scripts, configuration files, Docker, Docker Compose, and custom Dockerfiles for both primary and replica nodes.

 ---

 ## Overview

-**Streaming Asynchronous Replication** allows a standby (replica) PostgreSQL server to continuously receive WAL (Write-Ahead Log) changes from a primary (master) server.
-In asynchronous mode, the primary does **not** wait for the standby to acknowledge receipt, so there may be minimal data loss in a failover.
+**Streaming Synchronous Replication** allows a standby (replica) PostgreSQL server to continuously receive WAL (Write-Ahead Log) changes from a primary (master) server, but unlike asynchronous replication, the primary **waits for at least one replica** to confirm receipt of the transaction before it is considered committed.
+This ensures zero data loss on failover, at the cost of a slight increase in transaction latency.

 > **This example uses a one-master, two-replica approach:**
 > You will find one primary container and two replica containers defined in the Docker Compose setup.

 Both primary and replica are launched as separate containers, built from their own Dockerfiles, and orchestrated with Docker Compose.
 Initialization and configuration are automated using Bash scripts and mounted configuration files.